dCO2/Dendron-for-Pubd-Notes/notes/the directory for the netpin site currently looks like this.md

 ---
 id: i4ai0txknawibime68rvfu9
-title: the directory for the netpin site currently looks like this
+title: the build tree for the netpin site currently looks like this
 desc: ''
-updated: 1687975745482
+updated: 1695726602516
 created: 1687975424359
 ---